LyzanderAndrylie/live-transcription/README.md

    > Source: <https://youtu.be/_spinzpEeFM?si=rS5n9ChxQcDPHqfD>

-2. **Unvoiced Audio Handling**: Implement a mechanism to handle unvoiced audio, such as silence or background noise, to prevent the model from producing random transcriptions.
-This can be achieved by using a voice activity detection (VAD) algorithm to detect unvoiced audio and skip processing those segments.
+2. **Silent Audio Handling**: Implement a mechanism to handle silent audio, or even background noise, to prevent the model from producing random transcriptions.
+This can be achieved by using a voice activity detection (VAD) algorithm to detect silent audio and skip processing those segments.

     ![Voice Activity Detection](./images/vad.png)